zkulle/pangolin/README.md

 ## Licensing

-Pangolin is released under the ... license.
+Pangolin is dual licensed under the AGPLv3 and the Fossorial Commercial license.
 For inquiries about commercial licensing, please contact us.

 ## Contributions

-Please see [CONTRIBUTIONS](./CONTRIBUTIONS.md) in the repository for guidelines and best practices.
+Please see [CONTRIBUTIONS](./CONTRIBUTING.md) in the repository for guidelines and best practices.